fbpx

 Chew on This

-Chew on This: What’s on your plate?
+Chew on This: What’s on Your Plate?

 Do you know where your food comes from?
 When you look down at your plate, do you have a sense where things are grown, harvested, or processed?
 Recent research from the University of Minnesota shows that younger Americans are twice as likely to care about the origins of their food than earlier generations, but just 24 percent of adults in the United States have trust in information about where food is grown and how it’s produced.
 We’ve come to care more about what’s on our plate, but don’t often trust information about what we’re eating and where it comes from.